 Yes.
 The State Board of Nursing receives verification of certification in your name as printed on your wallet ID card.
 If either your PNCB record or licensure is not listed as your legal name, please update this information with the appropriate party.

-For PNCB, please complete and return the Name Change Attestation Form and required supporting documents.
+For PNCB, please log in to Applications/Forms to complete our Name Change Application and upload required supporting documents.

 Dually Certified: CPNP-PC & CPNP-AC